AdaCore/learn/README.md

 ```
 This will spin up two vms:

-web: Is the the build system for the frontend web content.
+web: Is the build system for the frontend web content.
 This includes the
 webpack build system and sphinx build.

 epub: Is the publishing server.
 This includes all packages needed to